 Is there specific housing for individual academic programs or majors?

-- Our Gorham campus houses living-learning communities for our first-year students, as well as Honors housing and our Rainbow floor.
-Portland Commons does not have any specific programmatic housing apart from our graduate and law floors.
+- No. Students typical prefer to base housing on other lifestyle factors beyond academic major.
+Our Gorham campus houses shared interest communities and an Honors living Learning community for our first-year students, as well as upperclass student thematic communities, developed by the students during selection.
+Portland Commons does not have any specific programmatic housing apart from our graduate student, SMCC and Maine Law floors.

 What if I missed the deadline for self selection?